aaronamoso/Finance-Splitter/LearningPath.md

 19. Registration complete, api to dashboard now

 20. Creating User Dashboard where it shows Welcome message, recent bills, and outstanding balance, CTA buttons on the bottom

+21. Decided to use React for the frontend instead that way pages are dynamic and easier to create and reuse.